 Gremlin has always enabled an API-first approach to the product.
 Customers use our existing API keys to automate creating, starting and halting chaos experiments.
 As Chaos Engineering is onboarded into enterprises, users need to automate all aspects of Gremlin so they can focus their efforts on improving the reliability of their service rather than system administration.
 With RBAC for API keys, each API key now shares the same permissions as the user who created it.

 API keys are currently used mainly to automate chaos experiments.
-With this release, we’ve greatly expanded the types of automation available to API keys to include adding and removing users, managing client certificates and secret keys, and generating reports, in addition to running chaos experiments.
+With this release, we’ve greatly expanded the types of automation available to API keys to include adding and removing users, managing agent certificates and secret keys, and generating reports, in addition to running chaos experiments.

 API keys are now associated at the user level, enabling you to create service accounts that follow the principle of least privilege and comply with your security requirements.
 This makes it easier for security teams to revoke API keys when an employee leaves the company without impacting other automated workflows.